-Plans are required for all new buildings and for changes to existing buildings.
-The Fire Department reviews these plans to help ensure that the applicable codes, ordinances, and standards are being followed, and to prevent hazards.
+Plan submittals are required for all new buildings and for changes to existing buildings.
+The Ontario Fire Department reviews these plans to help ensure that the applicable codes, ordinances, and standards are being followed, and to prevent hazards.